Ketchaoua Mosque

 The Ketchaoua Mosque (جامع كتشاوة), also known as Djamaa Ketchaoua, is a mosque in the city of Algiers, the capital of Algeria.
 Completed in the 17th century, during Ottoman period, the mosque is located at the foot of the Casbah of Algiers, a UNESCO World Heritage Site and is on the first of the Casbah's many steep stairways.
-It's construction was logistically and symbolically a cynosure of pre-colonial Algiers.
+Its construction was logistically and symbolically a cynosure of pre-colonial Algiers.
 The mosque is noted for its unique fusion of Moorish and Byzantine architecture.